A bittersweet tale of grief and renewal - the exhilarating debut of an exceptionally gifted young writer

 Hollis keeps me on the edge of my seat.
 He's not like any character I've met...He breaks my heart. - Geoffrey Wolff

 Elizabeth H. Winthrop was born and raised in New York City.
 She graduated from Harvard University in 2001 with a BA in English and American Literature and Language, and in 2004 she received her Master of Fine Arts in fiction from the University of California at Irvine.
 Her stories have appeared in a variety of publications including the Missouri Review and the Indiana Review.
-Fireworks, her first novel, was published by Sceptre in 2006, and her second, December, came out in 2008.
-She lives in Massachusetts with her husband, daughter and St. Bernard.
+Fireworks, her first novel, was published by Sceptre in 2006, her second, December, was a Richard and Judy Book Club pick for 2009, she pulished her third novel, The Why of Things, in 2013.
+The Mercy Seat is her most recent work, published by Sceptre.
+She lives in Massachusetts with her husband, daughter and St. Bernard, and is Assistant Professor of English/Creative Writing at Endicott College.